Entanglement wedge cross section inequalities in AdS/BCFT: The general setup

 \section{The general setup}

 We start with a general asymptotically AdS spacetime with CFT living on the boundary.
-In the case of AdS/BCFT\cite{Takayanagi:2011zk}, the bulk dual of BCFT cantains brane Q. We will consider the simplest case where the brane $Q$ is embedded into AdS spacetime perpendicular to the conformal boundary.
+In the case of AdS/BCFT\cite{Takayanagi:2011zk}, the bulk dual of the boundary conformal field theory (BCFT) contains brane Q. We will consider the simplest case where the brane $Q$ is embedded into AdS spacetime perpendicular to the conformal boundary.
 We consider a static time-reversal symmetric slice in the bulk. $M$ represents the whole bulk spatial region, and $\partial M$ is the asymptotic AdS boundary where the BCFT lives.
 In addition, we will prove the inequalities of entanglement in the large N limit, which implies that only the leading term is taken into account and the bulk fields satisfy the classical Einstein equation.

 Now, consider subregions on the boundary $A$, $B$, $C$ ....
 It is assumed that they do not overlap with any non-zero size (but they can be adjacent).
 Moreover, we stress that each of the subregion can be the union of many disconnected parts, i.e. $A=A_1 \cup A_2 \cup ..., \quad B=B_1 \cup B_2 \cup ...$.
 In addition, we remark that in this paper all elements linked by the symbol $\cup$ do not overlap with one another.
 The entanglement wedge in the bulk associated with the subregion $X$ on the boundary is denoted as $M_X$.